jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 The JupyterLab Plugin System
 ============================

-JupyterLab's extension system is designed so that plugins can depend on and reuse features from one another.
-A key part of this approach is JupyterLab's provider-consumer pattern.
+JupyterLab's plugin system is designed so that plugins can depend on and reuse features from one another.
+A key part of this approach is JupyterLab's **provider-consumer pattern**.

 Each plugin uses some properties (the "requires" and "optional" properties) to request features it wants which are provided by other plugins that have been